 What is counselling?

-The word ‘counselling’ is a bit of a daunting word, but really it’s just about meeting with somebody who will try and understand and is trained to help you express how you are feeling.
+The word ‘counselling’ may be a bit of a daunting word, but really it’s just about meeting with somebody who will try and understand and is trained to help you express how you are feeling.
 This can help you work through how you feel and find coping strategies for your grief journey.

 Counselling is often helpful when someone has been through, or is going through something really tough.
 It’s good to talk to somebody about how you are feeling, rather than bottle it up.
 Lots of people have counselling for all sorts of reasons.
 It is a sign of strength when you acknowledge that you need a bit of help.
 We all need help sometimes.